-We’re proud to announce the merger of Curi Capital and RMB Capital in a partnership that will unlock new opportunities and value for both companies and for our clients.
-Together, our depth of resources, expanding regional presence, experience, and leadership will position the combined firm to forge a stronger future while preserving the relationships and values that form the core work we do every day.
+We’re proud to announce the close of the Curi Capital and RMB Capital merger—a partnership that will unlock new opportunities and value for our clients and for our team.
+Together, our depth of resources, expanding regional presence, experience, and leadership position the combined firm to forge a strong future while preserving the relationships and values that form the core work we do every day.

 We are committed to making this transition as smooth and transparent as possible.
 Information about the merger is provided below and will be updated as new details become available.
 As always, please don’t hesitate to contact your team at Curi Capital or RMB Capital with any questions.